bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/06_Persistent_Storage/05_Own_interface.rst

       VARIABLES_TO_BE_SOURCED
          If environment variables for the Storage framework need to be defined COMPSs provides an empty file to be filled by the ``storage_init.sh`` script, that will be sourced afterwards.
-This file is cleaned inmediately after sourcing it.
+This file is cleaned immediately after sourcing it.

       STORAGE_CONTAINER_IMAGE